quicwg/base-drafts/draft-ietf-quic-transport.md

 over time.
 The largest UDP payload an endpoint sends at any given time is referred to as the endpoint's maximum packet size.

-An endpoint SHOULD use Datagram Packetization Layer PMTU Discovery ({{!DPLPMTUD=I-D.ietf-tsvwg-datagram-plpmtud}}) or implement Path MTU Discovery (PMTUD) {{!RFC1191}} {{!RFC8201}} to determine whether the path to a destination will support a desired message size without fragmentation.
+An endpoint SHOULD use DPLPMTUD ({{dplpmtud}}) or PMTUD ({{pmtud}}) to determine whether the path to a destination will support a desired message size without fragmentation.
 In the absence of these mechanisms, QUIC endpoints SHOULD NOT send IP packets larger than the minimum QUIC packet size.

-Both PMTUD and DPLPMTUD send IP packets that are larger than the current maximum packet size.
-Aside from these PMTU probe packets, all QUIC packets SHOULD be sized to fit within the maximum packet size to avoid the packet being fragmented or dropped {{?RFC8085}}.
+Both DPLPMTUD and PMTUD send IP packets that are larger than the current maximum packet size.
+We refer to these as PMTU probes.
+All QUIC packets that are not sent in a PMTU probe SHOULD be sized to fit within the maximum packet size to avoid the packet being fragmented or dropped {{?RFC8085}}.

-If a QUIC endpoint determines that the PMTU between any pair of local and remote IP addresses has fallen below the smallest allowed maximum packet size of 1200 bytes, it MUST immediately cease sending QUIC packets, except for PMTU probe packets, on the affected path.
+If a QUIC endpoint determines that the PMTU between any pair of local and remote IP addresses has fallen below the smallest allowed maximum packet size of 1200 bytes, it MUST immediately cease sending QUIC packets, except for those in PMTU probes, on the affected path.
 An endpoint MAY terminate the connection if an alternative path cannot be found.

 Each pair of local and remote addresses could have a different PMTU.
 QUIC